Sharashino/Sharashino-s-Dialogue-System/README.md

 ---

-Item system designed for Unity
+Dialogue system designed for Unity

 Full tutorial can be found on www.sharashino.dev/sds